FrancisGodinho/Spylytics/README.md

 As expected, stocks with a beta close to 1 performed the best; however, these stocks performed surprisingly better than the S&P500.
 In addition, stocks with a beta greater than 1 also performed better than the S&P500.
 Stocks with a beta less than 1 performed worse and the loss continued to increase as beta decreased.
 Although this trend was expected, the loss of stocks with a beta less than -1 was unexpectedly high.
 I anticipated this loss to be closer to the loss correlated with a beta of -1, however, the loss was almost double that.
 I was concluded that Spylytics could perform exceptionally well on stocks with a beta of 1 or greater.

-This project helped me learn a lot about neural networks; more specifically, this was the first time I used LSTM layers and it was fascinating to learn about how they can be used to process sequences of data.
+This project helped me learn a lot about neural networks; more specifically, this was the first time I used LSTM layers and it was intriguing to learn about how they process sequences of data.
 In addition, compared to my previous experience with TensorFlow, this project was much different as I had to pre-process all the data myself, instead of relying on datasets created by third parties that are made specifically for neural networks.
 The hardest aspect of this project was all the trial and error that was involved.
-It took many tries to find a combination of layers, nodes and epochs that minimized the loss well.
+It took many tries to find a combination of layers, nodes and epochs that minimized the loss adequately.
 In the future I would want to improve this model by taking into account additional information such as previous volume as well as other indicators such as RSI (relative strength index) and MACD (moving average convergence divergence).
 I am excited to use what I have learned to implement other neural networks and to continue expanding my knowledge about machine learning.